apatel66/SampleCode/README.md

 # SampleCode - Arjav Patel
 Here are a few programs I wrote, which provide a small sample of my coding abilities.
 Click on each folder and the file(s) inside to view the code.

 *NOTE: Much of the programs that I have written were projects for class and I cannot post it here since it would be an Honor Code violation.
-However I can share them privately in an interview upon request*
+However I can share them privately in an interview upon request.
+These projects include...*
-These projects include...
 - Command line Euchre game with bots (C++) (EECS 280)
 - Wheel of Fortune game w/ GUI (Java) (EECS 285)
 - Spending tracker Android app (Java) (EECS 285)